ReconfigureIO/UX/docs/source/tutorial_4_graphs.rst

     :align: center
     :width: 100%

-As you can see, it's a lot clearer what's going on here, you can see the first two integers being summed together, and then the next being added to that, and so on.
+As you can see, it's a lot clearer to see what's going on here, you can see the integers being summed together as you look down the graph.
 Clarity is usually a good sign that the code is designed well for achieving a high degree of parallelism.
-In this examples there are clear branches flowing from ``go`` to ``done``.

 Optimizing your own code
 -------------------------